 Numerous stories are spreading around about how startup companies are generating real money for their investors, making them rich, almost overnight.
-There are plenty of investment opportunities to be had and several investment strategies to choose from.
+Plenty of investment opportunities exist with several investment strategies to choose from.
 Startups are usually raising funds either through venture capital, angel investing, equity crowdfunding, or other similar ways.
 Funding these companies during their early stages of development can prove to be a million-dollar investment for many.

 However, many people are under the impression that only venture capitalists, accredited investors, or high net worth individuals can invest in startups.
 Fortunately, this is not the case.
 Since 2012, with the passing into law of the Jumpstart Our Business Startups (JOBS) Act, all citizens can invest in private companies.
 In 2016, the Securities Exchange Commission (SEC) also adopted several rules that made it even easier for private individual investors to get in on the game.